jschmold/jschmold-web/content/blog/going-analog.md

 ### Tools I've tried

-Note: All tools are for me as an _individual_.
+Note: All tools here are for me as an _individual_.
 I stress again, teams basically _require_ a software-based source of truth to operate efficiently.

 ###### Note Taking
 - Nebo